mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

     Ed: What's your mission?
     Mark: To find out about other people's favourite games.
     Ed: Alright.

+**DISCUSSION**

+the lively discussion about game playing in response to the mission to _find out the favourite games of 3 other people_ - from parents is explored here

+ADD IN DETAIL FROM P3 -

 ### Appendix.drama - Drama process -